 When the joker is asking for his phone call, he has the knife in his right hand with it up to the left side of Stephens's neck.
 In the next scene, however, Stephens has a bandage on the right side of his neck.

 When Joker is in custody they take away his jacket and gloves--when he's sitting in the holding cell clapping for Commissioner Gordon, when Gordon removes his handcuffs and when Batman is attacking him in the interrogation room, he has no gloves.
 But right after his escape when he's riding in the back of the police car, his jacket is still gone but he suddenly has gloves again.

-When Batman flies into the building, he knocks over the middle Hostage/Clown, but in the scene where he realizes the Clowns are hostages, the Hostage/Clown is back in the middle.
+(at around 2h 5 mins) When Batman flies into the building, he knocks over the middle Hostage/Clown, but when he realizes the Clowns are hostages, the Hostage/Clown is back in the middle.
 This is most obvious when the snipers try to shoot at them, and you can clearly see all three of the Hostages/Clowns.

 From the opening sequence to almost the end of the bank robbery, the Joker isn't wearing any kind of makeup, his hair color is natural too.
 After the scene of bus breaking in the mob bank, his hair change color to slimy green, revealing who he is.

 (at around 1 min) In the car scene at the beginning, the bank robber sitting at the back starts preparing his gun, while robbers at the front start chatting.
 When the camera turns to front angle, the robber is seen doing nothing.

 (at around 51 mins) When The Joker is telling Rachel the story of how he got the scars, his philtrum (a space between the nose and upper lip) is clean but in the dialogue "She can't stand the sight of me" you can see a blood or some sort of dark colored liquid on it.
 In the next frame it's gone.